gabkrenzer/PhononFlow/phonopy/README.md

 - clean_ph.sh simply clean irrelevant files from all sub-directories.

 ## INCAR & KPOINTS
 For reference, I have also attached typical annotated INCAR and KPOINTS files used for a single point calculation.
+Please modify them so that they suit your needs.
 The most important aspect of the INCAR is `NSW = 0` to avoid relaxing the structure.

 ## Additional Resources
 - [SUMO](https://github.com/ajjackson/sumo) to plot phonon dispersions and density of states.